 While they don’t contribute anything to the flavor, they make pina coladas more enjoyable.

-The paloma is a sweet, tart, and ultra-refreshing Mexican cocktail (though its Italian version is awesome, too!).
+The paloma is a sweet, tart, and ultra-refreshing Mexican drink (though its Italian version is awesome, too!).

 A close relative of the margarita, it also features tequila but uses grapefruit to give it a tangy twist.

 It’s traditionally made with grapefruit soda, but you can also use a mix of grapefruit juice and soda water in a pinch.

 Serve palomas in a cocktail glass rimmed with salt, and voila – it’s happy hour!

 7. French 75

 Ever heard of the French 75?
 If not, it’s time to elevate your drinking game!

 This classic drink is a mix of gin, champagne or prosecco, simple syrup, and lemon juice.